mchini/dev-brain-lab/content/research/_index.md

 ### The functional development of inhibitory circuits

-One of our main interests is understanding how the heterochronicity (i.e. the diversity of timing/speed) of developmental programs is involved in the pathophysiology of psychiatric disorders.
-In particular, we are interested in how it impacts inhibitory circuits, focusing particularly on parvalbumin-expressing (PV) interneurons, which we believe to be especially susceptible due to their prolonged and activity-dependent maturation process.
+One of our main interests is understanding how the heterochronicity (i.e. the diversity of timing/speed) of developmental programs is involved in the pathophysiology of psychiatric disorders, and ASD in particular.
+More specifically, we are interested in how it impacts inhibitory circuits, focusing particularly on parvalbumin-expressing (PV) interneurons, which we believe to be especially susceptible due to their prolonged and activity-dependent maturation process.

 Previous research from our team and others demonstrated that PV disruption leads to altered developmental shift of the excitation-inhibition (E-I) ratio towards inhibition.